Joebaho/CFN-TF-LINUX-UBUNTU-REPO/README.md

 # Description
-This repository contains cloudformation templates and Terraform configuration files that will launches an amazon Linux 2 and Ubuntu EC2 instance in a custom VPC.
+This repository contains cloudformation templates, Terraform configuration files and bashscript codes that will launches an amazon Linux 2 and Ubuntu EC2 instance in a custom VPC.
 The files will include an IAM assume role attached to them for SSM connect.
-And with the user data of each files will allow installation of Docker and Jenkins.
+And with the user data of each files will allow installation of Docker and Jenkins in ne server.
+It also install Eksctl and Kubectl on Ubuntu and Amazon linux 2 servers.

 ## Prerequisites
 1. To install Jenkins on a server you must have minimum hardware requirements: